 Writing a perfect CV

 Your CV is the most important document that the potential employer will see.
-You should make sure you include all vital information such as any tangibles, achievements you are proud of this could be non-work related or work related and use relevant key words.
+You should make sure you include all vital information such as any tangibles and achievements you are proud of, this could be non-work related or work related and use relevant key words.

 Be careful not to use too many clichés within your CV because the employer will not find this interesting.
 When you have written your CV it is not finished, edit it in line with the job description whenever you make an application and make sure you understand the requirements for the role.

 An advantageous way of increasing your chances of getting employed is to engage with voluntary work to develop skills.
 Now is a great opportunity to volunteer to keep your mind occupied and to also help vulnerable people during this difficult time.
 Putting this on your CV can make you look more appealing to an employer.